Superamaja/wrestling-matchups/README.md

 ## Overview

 Wrestling Matchups is an interactive web application built with React and TypeScript that allows you to track and showcase wrestling matchups between friends.
 The app features a sleek, modern interface with animations, and provides multiple view modes to display matches in an engaging way.
+I built this to keep track of my friend group's 20+ sudden wrestling matchups planned between one another.

 ## Features